divin3circle/optic_agent/README.md

 - 🔂`addLiquidity` adds liquidity to the ICP/ckUSDC pool
 - 🔂`getPositionById` gets the canister's position details from the ICP/ckUSDC pool

+## State

+- Collected Fees - records of fee collection actions made by self canister
+- Withdrawals - records of all fees withdrawals made by Optic backend canister to a user.

 ## Local SetUp